 The project Environmental Control Maps (ECMs) have been prepared to assist in the planning and delivery of the project.
-They are specific to a site or work area and outline the location of protection measures, monitoring requirements, environmental obligations and environmentally sensitive areas.
+They are specific to a site or work area and would present information specific to the site as relevant, such as the location of protection measures, monitoring requirements, environmental obligations and environmentally sensitive areas.
 It is the practical application of the proposed control measures and an important tool to communicate these to all personnel including subcontractors.
 With relation to noise and vibration impacts, the ECMs will include the following as deemed relevant:

-- worksite layout and boundary, including entry/exit points and internal roads - adjoining land use and nearest noise and/or vibration sensitive receivers (including heritage properties) - control measures e.g. construction hoarding, acoustics sheds, hours of work, respite requirements.
+- worksite layout and boundary, including entry/exit points and internal roads - adjoining land use and nearest noise and/or vibration sensitive receivers (including heritage . properties) - control measures e.g. construction hoarding, acoustics sheds, hours of work, respite requirements.